Luadih/UNITE-light/COLOR CODING.md

     - If the Xpresso operator name is surrounded by brackets "{}" is to represent they are constants.

+    - If the Xpresso operator name is surrounded by square brackets "[]" is to represent they are a group of operators grouped into a function.
+They may respect the BLURPLE color code, or they may not.
+Used mainly to improve readibility.

 ### GLOBAL COLOR CODES

     - WHITE : #E6E6E6